-- discussions about prognosis and possible future scenarios and a persons' concerns - appointment of a substitute decision maker(s) and details of the extent of their involvement in initial and subsequent ongoing documented discussions - reaching an understanding on current and possible future goals of care.
-These goals are best supported by a statement describing the reasoning underpinning the choices a resident has made - discussions of choices around preferred place of care during acute illness and in the terminal phase - documentation of these discussions in an easily retrievable format, held by the RACF, resident, their substitute decision maker(s), their family and GP and uploaded to My Health Record.
-(14)
+- discussions about prognosis and possible future scenarios and a persons' concerns - appointment of a Substitute Decision Maker(s) and details of the extent of their involvement in initial and subsequent ongoing documented discussions - reaching consensus on current and possible future goals of care.
+These goals may be supported by a statement describing the reasoning underpinning the choices a resident has made - discussions of choices around preferred place of care during their illness and in the terminal phase - documentation of these discussions in an easily retrievable format, held by the RAC facility, resident, their Substitute Decision Maker(s), their family and GP.
+(13)

-State and territory government laws vary on ACPs and ACDs.
-Advance Care Directives in some form are legally binding documents in every state/territory of Australia.
-GPs and RACFs must familiarise themselves with the guidelines and forms used in their state or territory.
+State and territory government laws vary on ACP and ACDs.
+Advance Care Directives in some form are legally binding documents in every state / territory of Australia.
+GPs must familiarise themselves with the guidelines and forms used in their state or territory.